-Statutory Recommendation 36 proposes several changes to Florida Statutes to modify and/or adjust current user fees and taxes relating to transportation funding.
+Committee Substitute for Statutory Recommendation 36 proposes several changes to Florida Statutes to adjust current user fees and taxes relating to transportation funding.
 The measure incrementally increases State of Florida Motor Vehicle Registration Fees (better known as tag fees) over a three year period and indexes the rates to the Consumer Price Index (CPI) for future years.
 The measure incrementally increases title fees for motor vehicles over a three year period and indexes rates to the CPI for future years.
-Statutory Recommendation 36 establishes a method for directing sales tax revenue for motor vehicle sales from the General Revenue Fund to the State Transportation Trust Fund (STTF).
+The measure increases the service charges on title fees to county tax collectors and indexes these fees to the CPI.
+It also increases the service charges to county tax collectors for applications handled in connection with original issuance, duplicate issuance, or transfer of any license plate, mobile home sticker, or validation sticker or with transfer or duplicate issuance of any registration and indexes these fees to the CPI.
 The measure creates the "National System Tax," a new state tax on motor fuels which generates state revenues equivalent to indexing the Federal Motor Fuel Tax to the CPI.
-All revenues generated will be deposited into the STTF.
-The measure establishes the currently optional county gas tax at a mandated 12 cents in all counties and indexes the 12 cent county gas tax to the CPI.
+All revenues generated will be deposited into the State Transportation Trust Fund.